espcarlo27-byte/jce-cyber-lab/architecture/network-topology.md

 - Acts as the network gateway for all systems
 - Provides:
    - Routing and NAT
+   - DNS resolver services for all hosts
    - DHCP services for endpoints
    - Firewall logging
    - Traffic mirroring to Security Onion
-- Serves as the choke point for all ingress and egress traffic
+- Serves as the single choke point for ingress, egress, and DNS visibility
+- Enables network-based detections (e.g., DNS tunneling) independent of AD

 ---